Published or Revised August 19, 2015

 You need only apply to Paris Junior College.
 Begin with our page for new and prospective students.

-We offer five-semester AAS degrees in horology technology (watchmaking) and jewelry technology, both are 72 credit hours.
+We offer a four-semester AAS degree in horology technology (watchmaking) and in jewelry technology, both are 60 credit hours.

-We also offer a two-semester certificate course in bench technician (jewelry repair) for 29 credit hours.
+We also offer a three-semester certificate course in repair technician (jewelry repair) for 33 credit hours.
 We suggest that students attending the jewelry programs also take the gemology courses.
-A gemology certificate is 17 credit hours.
-Other certificates include a one-semester casting certificate in jewelry (16 credit hours), three-semester (41 credit hours) certificate in fine mechanical watch repair, and four-semester certificates in jewelry technology or horology technology (53 credit hours.
+A gemology certificate is 18 credit hours.
+Other certificates include a three-semester (45 credit hours) certificate in fine mechanical watch repair, a three-semester (36 credit hours) certificate in computer aided jewelry design, and four-semester certificates in jewelry technology or horology technology (both are 45 credit hours).

 A complete semester-by-semester listing of courses can be found in our catalog (PDF).